dbrattli/Expression/README.md

 ### - The FSlash List type has the same name as the builtin List type in Python

-You can import the FSlash list module with e.g a different name:
+You can easily import the FSlash list module with e.g a different name:

 ```py
 from fslash.collections import List as FList
 ```

-## - Why are types primed with `_`?
+## - Why are types primed with _?

 This is because e.g `Option` and `Result` are imported as modules in order to easily access module functions e.g `Option.map`.
 We cannot have